Formula 1 2022: Schedule, Teams & Where To Watch In India

-Almost half of the races are completed and things have just gotten a lot more interesting as the leaders of the scoreboard close in on each other.
-So, if you’re in need of speed and adventure, keep reading our article to learn more about the Formula 1 race and where you can stream them in India.
+If you’re in need of speed and adventure, keep reading our article to learn more about the F1 race and where you can stream them in India.

 Check out the detailed Formula 1 standings and schedule for the rest of the year:

 |2||Saudi Arabian Grand Prix||Jeddah Corniche Circuit, Jeddah||27 March|

 |3||Australian Grand Prix||Albert Park Circuit, Melbourne||10 April|

 |5||Miami Grand Prix||Miami International Autodrome, Miami Gardens, Florida[e]||8 May|